 Payment – The total price of your shopping bill will be rounded up or down to the nearest 5 cents.
 Dutch supermarkets generally accept cash (notes of €100 or less) and debit cards.
 Credit cards are slowly becoming more widely accepted.
 Note, some supermarkets are card-only.

 Discounts – Most supermarkets regularly offer special offers in store.
 In addition fresh items close to their use-by dates will be marked down by sticker, generally 35% of 50% off the original price.

 Bags – Dutch supermarkets do not offer free plastic bags, although you can take the flimsy fruit/veg polythene bags for free.
 Strong plastic bags or cotton “bags for life”are available for sale.

 Bottle deposits – If you buy glass beer bottles or large plastic water/soft drink bottles you have to pay a refundable deposit (statiegeld) of €0.10 or €0.25 respectively.
 Beer crates are charged at €1.50.
 The empties can be returned to a special machine at any supermarket – put all the bottles in then press the button to get a refund receipt which can be used at the checkout.

 Peak hours – Supermarkets in the Netherlands can get very busy in the early evenings and on Saturday mornings with long queues forming at the checkout.
 Try to avoid peak times if at all possible!

 Organic – Most supermarkets will sell a limited range of organic (bio) products in store.
-Amsterdam has a good number of dedicated organic stores – see Ekoplaza below or check our organic shopping guide to Amsterdam
+Amsterdam has a good number of dedicated organic stores – see Ekoplaza below or check our organic food shopping guide to Amsterdam